-- Gap Year
+Gap Year Programs in Spain

-Spanish culture is widely known for it's unique styles of art and music.
+Spanish culture is widely known for its unique styles of art and music.
 The Spanish created Flamenco music and wonderfully unflattering portraits of royalty.
-The painters El Greco and Francisco de Goya emerged in the 18th century as Spain's most prolific artists.
+The painter's El Greco and Francisco de Goya emerged in the 18th century as Spain's most prolific artists.
 From Spain’s Gothic cathedrals to its breathtaking beaches, Spain is perfect for a gap year.

-While Spain is a westernized first world country, there is still a large need for volunteers.
+While Spain is a westernized first-world country, there is still a large need for volunteers.
 Conservation is needed to protect locals species and to keep Spain’s beaches clean for the future.
-Volunteers often live with a host-family and are provided several weeks of Spanish lessons.
+Volunteers often live with a host family and are provided several weeks of Spanish lessons.
 Volunteers are placed throughout Spain.
-Programs range from protecting Spain’s pristine coasts to helping out at inner city orphanages.
+Programs range from protecting Spain’s pristine coasts to helping out at inner-city orphanages.
 Volunteering in Spain provides a great opportunity to explore one of the most popular destinations in Europe while also learning about Spanish culture and traditions.
 If you choose to Volunteer, you must be open-minded and willing to adapt to a new environment.
 Spain provides both a fascinating and fun place to volunteer abroad!